LiviuCP/goToScriptsPython/README.md

 3) To reset the target directory just enter :etd and hit ENTER.
 Setting up a new dir will then be required for initiating new recursive operations.
 4) To display the target directory (if any) enter :dtd and hit ENTER.
 If the directory is invalid (e.g. has been erased/moved in the meantime) you will be prompted to set a new one.
 5) To set a new target directory just (re-)enter :td and hit ENTER.
 If a target dir is already in place it will get overridden by the new target folder.
+6) If the target directory is setup from the navigation menu the missing directory case is handled as follows:
+   - for the missing directory of the entry the same steps are requires as when visiting the directory through the menu.
+For more details regarding missing directories from menu check section 7.
+   - for the missing parent directory of the entry a warning message will be shown, no further actions enforced from menu.

 5.9.
 Getting help